rantsandruse/lstm_word2vec/README.md

 Anyways, hope you have fun with BOW/BOP and beyond!
 Please leave me a comment if you find this tutorial useful, or if there's something you'd like to see improve on.

+Note: The working version of this code employs gensim version 0.12.4.
+Some tweaking may be needed if you are using a later version.